Faith Review – Tender Mercies (1983)

-In the film, Mac quits drinking, is baptized, forms a relationship with his daughter from whom he has been estranged, he records another record and bonds with Sonny.
-Sonny lost his father in the Vietnam War and never got to know his father because he was so young when his father died.
+In the film, Mac quits drinking, is baptized, forms a relationship with his daughter from whom he has been estranged, records another record and bonds with Sonny.
+Sonny lost his father in the Vietnam War and never got to know him because he was so young when his father died.

 Audience/Cultural Context elements: The film is appropriate for adults and teenagers.

 Theology is found: The theology that is found in the film is implicit.
-Mercy and Grace are granted to several of the characters of the film, but they are not always clear.
+Mercy and grace are granted to several of the characters of the film.

 Theological themes for conversation: The main theological theme of this film is mercy.
 Other theological themes of the film are: forgiveness, grace, baptism, and restoration.